 Parts & Accessories

 Dick's and West Marine have good selections of kayaks, parts, and accessories.
-Walmart also has a kayak selection, in-season.
+Walmart and Tractor Supply also have a kayak selection, in-season.

 First of all, if you're going to be a sailor now, you'll have to learn that it is called "line", not "rope".